-The Finance and Audit Committee is a sub-committee of the main Board of Trustees.
-Its purpose is review the financial performance, risk management and audit results in detail.
-Recognising the need to widen the skill sets of trustees on this committee additional trustees were appointed as shown below.
-The committee reviewed progress on the major projects throughout.
+The Finance and Audit Committee is a committee of the main Board of Trustees.
+Its purpose is to review the financial performance, risk management and audit results in detail.
+The committee reviewed progress on the major projects throughout the year.